By Talkwalker

 If the customer is royalty, customer service is the entourage that keeps them in power.

-With so much competition available across the web, you have to offer the highest levels of customer support to stop your consumers jumping elsewhere.
-81 percent of consumers believe they’re more likely to make further purchases if they had a positive customer service experience.
+With so much online competition, you need top-level customer support to stop your consumers from leaving.
+81 percent of consumers are more likely to make further purchases if they have a positive customer service experience.
 Treat your customers right, and they will spend more.

 Creating an amazing customer experience starts with the basics.